 Conflicted, I asked a coworker who, wracked with a similar situation, had decided to make the leap.
 When I asked if she thought if it had been worth it, she furrowed her brow.
 “You’re damned if you do, you’re damned if you don’t,” she replied.

-At the end of the day it decides how much you really want to be there for the couple’s big day.
 In cases where the answer is not so certain, I always end up asking the real question, which really never had nothing to do with money in the first place: would it also be just as important for you to make it to mine one day, too?